GModModGod/Menu-Mods/lua_reference/menumods.md

 - number index: The found index.

 IMPORTANT: It is highly recommended to refrain from using this function to create luahtml classes unless there is a specific reason for doing so.

+### menumods.RemoveID(id)

+A function that is internally called to remove assigned identifiers from indices after custom HTML elements have been removed from the page.

+Arguments:

+- number id: The index to remove the identifier from.

+IMPORTANT: It is highly recommended to refrain from using this function to create luahtml classes unless there is a specific reason for doing so.